 Wayne State offers 130 different programs of study in four Schools: Arts and Humanities, Business and Technology, Education and Counseling, and Natural and Social Sciences.
 Wayne State also offers classes at Northeast Community College in Norfolk, Nebraska and through a satellite college in South Sioux City, Nebraska.

-James Keogh, journalist and political adviser.
-Assistant managing editor of Time, Special Assistant to President Richard Nixon, Director, U.S. Information Agency.
+James Keogh, journalist and political adviser, Assistant Managing Editor of Time, Special Assistant to President Richard Nixon, Director U.S. Information Agency